athril/sparc.client.test/README.md

 Run `pytest --cov=./src` to run the tests and get a test coverage summary.

 Run `pytest --cov-report html --cov=./src` to run the tests and get a full HTML coverage report output to `htmlcov`.

+The process is currently automated using Github Action in CI.yml.

+# Software releasing guidelines

+The process of releasing new version of the software is fully automated.

+This means that no version of the software is hard-coded in pyproject.toml, the versioning is fully dynamic.

+In order to create a new release, the software version needs to be tagged, with the version number beginning with letter `v` `git tag v1.3.7`

+Next, the specific version needs to be submitted to the codebase, e.g.
+`git push origin v1.3.7`

+This will create a tagged version 1.3.7, start the Release workflow, which would create a new release on github.
+If this action succeeds, a new action Release to PyPI will be started, which will deploy the code to PyPI.